top of page

 Studies have found that 12-29% of women with PCOS also have IBS (1).
 One study found that the subtype of IBS, predominately constipation IBS, was higher in women with PCOS compared to other subtypes of IBS (1).

-The only differences in weight or bloodwork between women with PCOS & IBS vs. women with PCOS were of women with PCOS & IBS were a little older, had lower levels of TSH (thyroid-stimulating hormone), and higher frequency of metabolic syndrome (2).
+The only differences in weight or bloodwork between women with PCOS & IBS vs. women with PCOS were of women with PCOS and IBS were a little older, had lower levels of TSH (thyroid-stimulating hormone), and higher frequency of metabolic syndrome (2).

 More research needs to be done in this area of research and women’s health.

-bloating pcos nutritionist calgary
+bloating pcos toliet paper

 I get it.
 Everything you eat seems to make you feel worse and you aren't sure which foods are the triggers.